 Downtown Portland Travel Guide

 I would love to tell you that we tried tons of new restaurants and did only new things during our stay, but that just isn’t the case.
 Because we’ve all been stressed with work and adulting is just a lot of work sometimes, each of us really just wanted to do the things we knew and loved.
 So we went to our favorite restaurants and shops in different parts of downtown.
-We did add one new coffee shop to the list, but other than that, each of these places is tried and trusted.
+I am adding one new coffee shop to our list.
+Other than that, each of these places is a go-to time and time again!.
 This is my perfect weekend in downtown Portland travel guide full of places worth sharing and trying whether it’s your first visit to The City of Roses or you daydream about returning again and again like us!

 Our favorite hotel to stay at in downtown Portland is The Paramount.
 It’s right downtown – a few blocks from all of the train/streetcar lines (you can take one line all the way to the airport!).
 It’s also within walking distance to tons of great restaurants, Pioneer Square, and loads of shopping, including what may be the best Nordstrom (in my opinion)!

 So, let’s get start with coffee.
 I have a theory that the Pacific Northwest and colder cities in general are great for food, beer, and coffee.
 I’m yet to find this not to be the case.
 I am willing to keep traveling to put my theory to the test, however!
 We discovered Public Domain a few visits ago and besides having great coffee, they had an almond croissant that was almost too over-the-top.
 It’s gushing with almond paste and smothered in slivered almonds!
 On this last trip, the croissant didn’t have as much almond paste filling.
 I’m wondering if they changed bakeries or recipes.
 It was tasty all the same though!